tc39/proposal-observable/README.md

 which may be used to cancel the subscription.

-The **@@observer** function is intended to be used by observable libraries that need to subscribe to an observable without deferring execution to the microtask queue.
+The **@@observer** function is intended to be used by observable libraries that need to subscribe to an observable without deferring execution to the subscription job queue.

 The **@@observer** function performs the following steps: